The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning

-Condition (DV3) is natural for this setting, and it is not overly restrictive.
-It holds for linear state space models with disturbance whose marginal has Gaussian tails, and the continuous-time version holds for the Langevin diffusion under mild conditions \cite{konmey05a}.
-However, (DV3) often \textit{fails} for skip-free Markov chains if the state space is not finite.
-For example, the M/M/1 queue in discrete time is geometrically ergodic under the standard load assumption, but it does not satisfy (DV3).
-This motivates a third contribution: \begin{itemize}
+The discussion surrounding~\Cref{t:DV3multBdd} indicates that condition~(DV3) cannot be dropped.
+On the other hand,~(DV3) is not overly restrictive, e.g., it holds for linear state space models with disturbance whose marginal has Gaussian tails, and the continuous-time version holds for the Langevin diffusion under mild conditions~\cite{konmey05a}.

+However,~(DV3) \textit{fails} for Markov chains on Euclidean space that are \textit{skip-free}, i.e., when the increments $\Phi_{n+1} - \Phi_n$, $n\geq 0$, are deterministically bounded.
+For example, the M/M/1 queue in discrete time is geometrically ergodic under the standard load assumption~\cite[Ch.~3]{CTCN}, but it does not satisfy~(DV3).
+This motivates the further contribution: